 However, the early days of the Diocese emphasized education as a necessity for the pioneering newcomers.
 Bishop Chase established Jubilee College in a virtual wilderness, and it endured many years. the acreage and main buildings survive today as an Illinois State Park.
 St. Mary’s School for Girls in Knoxville was a private “finishing” school of renown.
 A primary school was conducted at St. Paul’s Cathedral, Peoria, for many years in the 1950’s and 1960’s.
 Christian Education for all ages has always been a major endeavor in the Episcopal Church.

 Bishop Alexander Burgess, Quincy I (the first Bishop of Quincy), lived in Quincy, as did Bishop Frederick William Taylor (Quincy II) and Bishop Edward Fawcett (Quincy III).
 Bishop Taylor had the shortest Episcopate — 2 years.
 Bishop Fawcett had the longest — 31 years.
 Bishop William Leopold Essex, the Fourth Bishop of Quincy (Quincy IV), Bishop Francis Lickfield (Quincy V), Bishop Donald James Parsons (Quincy VI), Bishop Edward Harding MacBurney (Quincy VII), and Bishop Keith Lynn Ackerman (Quincy VIII), have all made Peoria the headquarters for the Diocese.
 Each of these Bishops made significant contributions to the Church during their terms of office.
 All remained in office either until the end of their lives or until retirement.
-The first four Bishops died in office, the fifth died recently, and the next three are still living in retirement.
+The first four Bishops died in office, the fifth and the sixth died in retirement, although remained active in ministry until the end, and the next two despite retirement, remain very active.

 The Anglican Church in North America